CyberInnovationHub-NLD/OpenSourceDataDiode/README.md

 # Introduction

 This codebase contains both a prototype version for a proxy framework for data diodes and the hardware schematics of the diode itself.
-Currently the OSDD contains a proxy implementation for the Kafka protocol and it also transports metrics (statsd format) through the diode.
+Currently, the OSDD contains a proxy implementation for the Kafka protocol and it also transports metrics (statsd format) through the diode.

 All code has been written primarily for Linux systems.